 - List of Working Group members with contact information - This list is available only to IAMCR members.
 To access it, login to the site and return to this page.

-To join the Post-Socialist and Post-Authoritarian Communication Working Group, login to your account and select My Sections and Working Groups from the menu.
+To join the Communication in Post- and Neo-Authoritarian Societies Working Group, login to your account and select My Sections and Working Groups from the menu.
 A number of IAMCR sections and working groups send notices and other information exclusively to their members.
 IAMCR members can join up to five sections or working groups.